ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 * If a player on the active team attempts to pick up the ball from the ground and fails, even if the bouncing ball is then caught by a player from the active team.
 * If a player on the active team fumbles a Pass action, even if the bouncing ball is then caught by a player from the active team.
 * If no player on the active team catches the ball after a Pass action or a Hand-off action and the ball comes to rest on the ground or in the possession of a player from the opposing team.
-* If a Pass action is Defleccted or Intercepted and the ball comes to rest either on the ground or in the possession of a player from the opposing team.
+* If a Pass action is Deflected or Intercepted and the ball comes to rest either on the ground or in the possession of a player from the opposing team.
 * If a player on the active team that is in possession of the ball is thrown by a team-mate and either fails to land safely, lands in the crowd or is eaten, even if the bouncing ball is then caught by a player from the active team.
 * If a player on the active team is Sent-off by the referee for committing a Foul.
 * If a touchdown is scored.